syl1409/flash-cards-react-native/flashCards/README.md

 # Flash card app

-This is an app that would hepl you with your studies through the usage of flash cards
+This is an app that would help you with your studies through the usage of flash cards

 ## Requirements
 You will need node and npm installed globally on your machine.